 2022 Hall of Fame Inductees

-The Hall of Fame is to honor those Alpha Gamma Rho Brothers who have made outstanding contributions to the Fraternity, steadfast service in their professional work or exceptional service to mankind.
+The Alpha Gamma Rho Hall of Fame is to honor those brothers who have made outstanding contributions to the Fraternity, steadfast service in their professional work or exceptional service to mankind.

 Bernie Staller

 Bernie Staller was born April 4, 1943.
 In 1962, he was initiated into the Iota Chapter of Alpha Gamma Rho at the University of Wisconsin-Madison.
-Brother Staller would go on to graduate with his bachelor’s degree in Agriculture Education in 1965, and later his master’s degree, also in Agriculture Education.
+Brother Staller would go on to graduate with his bachelor's degree in agriculture education in 1965, and later his master’s degree, also in Agriculture Education.

 He then joined the National FFA Foundation as the Assistant Executive Director in July 1977 and became the Executive Director on April 1, 1979.
 Brother Staller climbed his way to Chief Operating Officer (COO) for both the National FFA Organization and the National FFA Foundation, assuming this role on March 18, 1991.